dokobit/gateway-php-example/README.md

 - Upload file you want to sign* and get uploaded file token.
 - Check file upload status.
 If status `uploaded`\*\*, continue.

 \* You should provide file URL which would be accessible for Gateway API.
 \*\* File status must be checked before creating signing.

-`upload-file.php` - PHP code example for uploading file.
+`upload-file.php` - PHP code example for uploading a local file.
 Could be run from web or CLI.
+`upload-file-from-url.php` - similar example for uploading a file by URL.

 ### Create signing
 - Use file token provided with file upload response.
 - Add as many signers as you need.

 `create-signing.php` - PHP code example for creating signing.
-Could be run from web or CLI. **Before running: edit file, and change `$file['token']` value, with token you get after running `upload-file.php`**.
+Could be run from web or CLI. **Before running: edit file, and change `$file['token']` value, to hold the file token you get after running `upload-file.php` or `upload-file-from-url.php`**.

 ### Sign
 Signing URL formation: https://gateway-sandbox.isign.io/signing/SIGNING_TOKEN?access_token=SIGNER_ACCESS_TOKEN.
-URL is unique for each signer.
+The URL is unique for each signer.
 `SIGNING_TOKEN`: token received with `signing/create` API call response.
 `SIGNER_ACCESS_TOKEN`: token received with `signing/create` API call response as parameter `signers`.
 Signers represented as associative array where key is signer's unique identifier - personal code.

 Navigate to signing URL, sign document.

-### Retrieving signed document
+### Retrieving the signed document
 After document signing postback calls are trigered, if `callback_url` was set while creating signing.
 There are four types of postback calls:

 1. `signer_signed` - after signer has signed document.